iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 ![](https://github.com/iVis-at-Bilkent/cytoscape.js-expand-collapse/blob/master/expand-collapse-extension-demo.gif)

-Until a more direct publication on this is available, please cite the following paper when using this extension:
+Until a publication on this is available, please cite the following paper when using this extension:

 U. Dogrusoz and B. Genc, "A Multi-Graph Approach to Complexity Management in Interactive Graph Visualization", Computers & Graphics, 30(1), pp. 86-97, 2006.